PLeVasseur/plog/articles/002-interop-cpp-rust.md

 ### Open-Sourcing of the GM C++ uStreamer

-I was asked to take a look through the GM C++ uStreamer and vsomeip transport by Steven to vet it for inclusion into the open source Eclipse uProtocol project.
+I was asked to take a look through the GM C++ uStreamer and vsomeip transport to vet it for inclusion into the open source Eclipse uProtocol project.

 The challenges I saw were multiple: